roven-lin-workday/autoset-status-cypress-testrail-reporter/README.md

 Publishes [Cypress](https://www.cypress.io/) runs on TestRail.

-Cloned from the original package [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) by [Milutin Savovic](https://github.com/mickosav)
+This is a fork of the [autoset-status-cypress-testrail-reporter](https://github.com/dkuznetsov21/autoset-status-cypress-testrail-reporter), which was cloned from the original package [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) by [Milutin Savovic](https://github.com/mickosav)

 The original package by Milutin is awesome!

 Allows you to set statuses for test cases in a specific TestRun.

+This fork adds supports for a custom TestRail run status called `Skipped` when the Cypress test is skipped

 ## Install